 10. Yucatan, Mexico

 Mexico is a top travel destination for many college students, but have you considered the Yucatan region over Puerto Vallarta or Cabo?
 Merida, the capital of the Yucatan state, and its surrounding area is known for its history, food, and proximity to loads of cenotes (underground caves you can swim in).
-Mexico has been open to travelers for much of the pandemic, which makes it easy to travel there.

 Tips for saving money on travel